 Chris Fleet, National Library of Scotland

-Beatrice Alex, Edinburgh Futures Institute.
-University of Edinburgh
+Beatrice Alex, Edinburgh Futures Institute, School of Literatures, Languages and Cultures, University of Edinburgh

 Rosa Filgueira, Claire Grover, Melissa Terras and Beatrice Alex (2020).
 Geoparsing the historical Gazetteers of Scotland: accurately computing location in mass digitised texts, To appear in Proceedings of the 8th Workshop on the Challenges in the Management of Large Corpora (CMLC-8 2020) at LREC 2020, 16th of May 2020. [workshop]